Creating A New Retail Display?

 Using a multi-sensory customer service approach would provide them with something they can't find in an online shop.
 Your show unexpectedly becomes something they need to engage with.

-Whether you include additional items such as lights or motion-activated items, creating a display that interacts with a customer will lead to more sales instead of being a passive experience.
+Whether you include additional items, such as lights or motion-activated features, creating a display that interacts with customers will lead to more sales, rather than being a passive experience.

 6. Reach Your Customer Emotionally

-If it’s sports season, creating a sport themed display will attract those customers instantly.
+If it’s sports season, creating a sports-themed display will instantly attract those customers.
 Or if you are offering wine, creating the look of a vineyard or winery will make your products look that much more premium.

-Finding what makes your target customers tick will help you decide what your retail display design should be.
+Understanding what motivates your target customers will help you determine the best design for your retail display.

 7. Create A Branded Experience